 To make the right decisions, we continuously gather feedback and incorporate it into finding a solution.
 Although we can’t lose sight of the financial and scheduling aspects, they must never take center stage.

-There are a variety of methods to make the intermediate stages of our work transparent, and we make use of the entire range – from Kanban boardsto prototypes .
+There are a variety of methods to make the intermediate stages of our work transparent, and we make use of the entire range, from Kanban boards to prototypes.
+With the help of these visualizations, we can make our progress tangible and gain valuable feedback.to prototypes .
 With the help of these visualizations, we can make our progress tangible and gain valuable feedback.

-Having to be at work from 8 a.m. to 5 p.m., an assigned workplace, and bosses who always have to keep an eye on their team – that’s the working world we know.
+Having to be at work from 8 a.m. to 5 p.m., an assigned workplace and bosses who always have to keep an eye on their team – that’s the working world we know.
 But in many areas, this is no longer in keeping with the times.
 At Deutsche Telekom we are adopting a holistic approach to changes in the working world under the heading #New Work.
-It all starts with the working environment: At many locations we have redesigned our office environments.
-Employees at these sites are free to choose the workplace that best suits the task at hand – whether it’s a desk or a comfortable sitting area, an extra quiet thinking room, or a creative space for collaborating with colleagues.
-Working from home has long since been part of day-to-day work in many areas of our company.
+This starts in the working environment.
+In 2021, we began making the new world of work visible at some German sites by redesigning our office spaces.
+This included setting up new collaborative and creative spaces where employees from different departments can get together to work on projects.
+Remote working has also long since been part of day-to-day work in many areas of our company.
 During the coronavirus pandemic, the option to do so was expanded.
-In 2020, up to 80,000 employees worked from home.
-We also offer flexible working hours, part-time and tandem work, and sabbaticals.
+Furthermore, we have been offering our employees flexible working hours, part-time and tandem work, and sabbaticals for many years.
 But the #New Work approach is also about continuing to develop our corporate culture and our understanding of leadership.

 The 80:20 formula